-This variation of stem stitch family looks like satin stitch.
+This variation of stem stitch family looks like the satin stitch.
 The technique used is that of outline stitch, the only difference being that every successive stitch is made within a short gap difference.
 The tutorial will make it clearer to you.

 Fig 1: Bring the needle out through A. Now, put the needle in through B and bring it out through C.This process is similar to outline stitch.
-Only, make sure that C lies at a closer distance to A, and not exactly between A-B like it would in outline stitch. | |
+Only, make sure that C lies at a closer distance to A, and not exactly between A-B like it would in outline stitch. | Fig 2: Continue this process of stitching. |

 Fig 3: A finished series of this stitch would look like this.
 You will see that though it uses the outline stitch process, it looks like satin stitch. |